Society & Work

 How the number is calculated

 The live counter uses 20 jobs displaced per minute, derived from BLS displaced worker data (6.3M US workers displaced 2021–2023, approximately 3.15M/year) scaled to a conservative global estimate.
-For context, WEF 2023 projects 83 million displaced globally over 2023–2027 (≈ 40/min), which is the forecast ceiling; the counter uses the more conservative observed BLS-anchored baseline.
+For context, WEF 2025 projects 92 million displaced by 2030 (18.4M/year ≈ 35/min), which is the forecast context; the counter uses the more conservative observed BLS-anchored baseline.
 The live counter accumulates displacement from midnight.

 Sources: WEF - Future of Jobs Report 2025 - BLS - Displaced Workers Survey.
 Methodology →